acavella/PSOfflineFOD/README.md

 - [Acknowledgements](#acknowledgements)

 ## Description
 Installs a Windows capability package from offline Features on Demand ISO on the specified operating system image.
-PSOfflineFOD is compatible with both PowerShell 5.x and PowerShell Core 6
+PSOfflineFOD is compatible with both PowerShell 5.x and PowerShell Core 6.

+Features on Demand are additional capabilities, such as Remote Server Administration Tools (RSAT), that can be added any time on demand.
+As of Windows 10 1809 these features can only be added via online sources (Windows Update).
+Certain environments that may not have direct access to the internet face an additional challenge adding these features.
+Enterprise subscribers can obtain the Features on Demand (FOD) content through the Microsoft Volume Licensing Service Center (VLSC) as a ISO.
+The current FOD release is comprised of two ISOs avaiable for download.

+The PSOfflineFOD module enables the 'Add-WindowsCapabilityOffline' cmdlet to the target system.
+The cmdlet temporarily mounts the downloaded FOD ISO and installs the named feature on the target machine.

 ## Installation
 ### Prerequisites